jar398/listtools/README.md

 As of 2026 an article on listtools is in preparation.
 We will endeavor to make the supplementary material reproducible from source material available on the Internet.
-See [reproducibility notes](doc/colmdd.sh).
+Please see the notes on reproduction at the top of shell file [doc/colmdd.sh](doc/colmdd.sh).